 Example of the same word (wind) represented in different writing styles

 Traditional Japanese books are read opposite of English texts; That is, you start a book from the "back cover" and read towards the "front cover" (right to left).
 Likewise picture cells flow from right to left and top to bottom.
 During translations, this means entire pages including pictures must be mirrored.
 As Japanese is usually written vertically, "word bubbles" also tend to be oriented vertically.
-As English doesn't naturally flow in this direction, dialog placements can be challenging.
+As English doesn't naturally flow in this direction, translation dialog placements can be challenging.
 A more recent trend by publishers in America, notably Tokyopop; is to translate manga without mirroring.
 This requires reading "back to front".
 Typically there is a warning on the "first" page indicating that you're reading in the wrong direction with brief instructions.

 On this site I often group paper works as "manga", but sometimes they are actually Light Novels.
 A light novel is text based, and may have a few manga style illustrations.
 Most pictures on this page are in fact from a light novel.
 The target demographic is the same as manga, so they often cover the same topics.
 Light novels differ from standard novels being far shorter, and mainly based off of character dialog.
 Light novels have become quite popular in Japan, but thus far haven't gained much traction in America (compared to manga).
 Some light novels are later made into manga as well.